milesfking/atp-tennis-prizepicks-model/README.md

 If no previous matches were played between two players, the `h2h_fantasy_pts` column was populated with the player's value from the `avg_fantasy_pts` column, as we can only assume that the player's performance will be average against an opponent he has never faced before.

+# Modeling

+To determine what type of model would be the best at predicting a player's fantasy points, we fit four distinct models: a linear regression model, a penalized (lasso) regression model, a decision tree regressor, and a random forest regressor.

-## Feature Selection
+## Pre-processing

 The cleaned dataset still includes a number of variables that will not be included in our model.
-To make our dataset ready for modeling, we must select only the relevant and signifcant variables.
-The process for obtaining a dataset suitable for the model included converting categorical variables to dummy variables, principal components analysis, and penalized regression.
+To make our dataset ready for modeling, we began by select only significant variables, removing metadata (such as a player's name and country) in the process.
+The process for obtaining a dataset suitable for modeling also included converting categorical variables (`surface`, `binned_age`, and  `opp_binned_age`) to dummy variables.